-Shooting Range at Shooting Stuff
+Shooting Range Rules at Shooting Stuff

 The only alternative to strict range discipline is an accident.
 To ensure that all shooting exercises take place in a controlled and safe manner, Shooting Range at Shooting Stuff operates under safety rules and regulations that are adapted from the International Practical Shooting Confederation, IPSC.